nakijun/fdotoolbox/FdoUtil/cmd_readme.txt

 - MakeSdf
 - RunTask

+The valid list of command for FdoInfo.exe include:
+- GetConnectionParameters
+- GetCreateDataStoreParameters
+- GetDestroyDataStoreParameters
+- ListClasses
+- ListClassProperties
+- ListDataStores
+- ListProviders
+- ListSchemas
+- ListSpatialContexts

 Where applicable, the -test switch performs a FDO capability check to determine if execution can go ahead.

 Where applicable, the -quiet switch will suppress all console output.
 This is not entirely the case however for debug builds of the command-line utilities

-FdoUtil.exe will return 0 for successful execution and will return a non-zero value otherwise.
+All command-line utilities will return 0 for successful execution and will return a non-zero value otherwise.
 Consult CommandStatus.cs for the list of return codes.

 For commands that require a connection string parameter (see below) the connection